 Find out more from our short WaterMark explainer videos.

 What can we help you with?

 The Australian Building Codes Board manages and administers the WaterMark Certification Scheme.
 Find out how it works here.

 Find out about the WaterMark Certification Scheme Rules here, including the operating structure and process and procedural requirements for certification.

-The Australian Building Codes Board regularly produces resources to help practitioners better understand and apply the National Construction Code.
+Access our resources to help you better understand and apply the National Construction Code.